sefeoglu/dcat-converter/README.md

+The poster paper "Converter: Enhancing Interoperability in Research Data Management" of this repository has been accepted by ESWC 2024.

 # DCAT Converter
 The project converts the oai_dc formatted meta data into dcat_ap format and save them in rdf format.
 This converter has been integrated to harvest the data of Berlin University Alliance.